Green Pärnu – good to relax

 The beautiful nature of Pärnu is worth exploring by bike or on foot.
 Every year new light traffic routes are reconstructed and established in Pärnu.
 Currently, there are already more than 70 kilometres of them.

 In spring 2018, three bicycle counters were set up across the city to collect statistics on cyclists.
-According to the counter, an average of 895 people use a bicycle on a daily basis, and the number of cyclists is growing.
+The counter counted more than 800 thousand cyclists in 2023, with an average of 2,305 registered cyclists per day.
+The number of cyclists is constantly increasing, and the city’s infrastructure is being adapted to be more bicycle-friendly..